nimzi/ocaml_raylib_example/README.md

 3. **Runtime**: The application uses the OCaml raylib bindings to interact with the statically linked raylib library.

 ## Building Raylib 5.0

+The included static libraries in `static_raylib/` were built on **Ubuntu 24.04** on an **x86** machine.
+If you need to rebuild them for a different platform or architecture, follow these steps:

 To build raylib 5.0 as a static library for this project: